Thank you for reading our post, please rate this article at the end.

 Hence, while it might not be an overly complex procedure, it does require precision and a certain level of technical knowledge.

 A typical tool set required for this task includes a ratchet, socket set, crescent wrench, drill with drill bits, and a torque wrench.
-While professional installation guarantees precision and safety, self-installation can be cost-effective.
+While professional installation guarantees precision and safety, self-installation can be a cost-effective option.

 However, following the manufacturer’s instructions meticulously is essential to ensure proper installation.